What You Get:

 Series of Up to Five Sessions

-**All intensives require two intake sessions: one (I suggest couples choose an 80-minute session) where we'll meet all together, and a second intake session (again, I suggest couples choose an 80-minute session) where I'll meet with each of you individually.
-Please note that intake sessions are not included in the intensive package price and must be scheduled and paid for separately.
+**All intensives for new couples require two 80-minute intake sessions: one where we'll meet all together, and a second intake session where I'll meet with each of you individually.

 One-day Intensive